 - When creating a quiz, use the tools given to you (number of attempts, showing correct answers, time limits, locking the quiz, etc…) to create the quiz experience that best meets your intentions for the quiz.

 - Do not direct students to go elsewhere on the Internet while taking a quiz.
 Accessing other websites/applications can interfere with the quiz and may disconnect the student from Canvas.

 When you begin building your course, it is unpublished.
 You will see the following message in the far right column of your course Home Page.

-When you are ready to allow students to access the course, click the "published" link in the image similar to above that you find on the top of your course Home Page (left hand tab).
+When you are ready to allow students to access the course, click the "published" link in the image similar to above that you find on the top of your course Home Page (left-hand tab).
 This is also the last step in the Canvas Course Setup Checklist, Next Steps list (that appears at the bottom of your Home Page when you start working in a new course).
-Once published, your students will see the course in "Courses" drop-down list (top purple bar).
+Once published, your students will see the course in the "Courses" drop-down list (top purple bar).

 Make sure you publish all content items in within your course!
 Watch this video on the Canvas "draft state" feature for more information.